Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitationally lensing gravitational waves

 We adopt a range of models for the underlying population of GW sources that are compatible with the population detected to date.
 This includes mass functions that capture the main features of the BH mass function such as a declining logarithmic slope as a function of mass, possible structure superposed on that broadly declining mass function, and reduced efficiency of BH production from stellar evolution at high mass ($\gtrsim50\,\rm M_\odot$) due to the pair instability.
 We also include a broad range of evolution models that are compatible with the data, that are variants on the double power law that is commonly used to describe the evolution of the cosmic star formation rate density evolution.

-In later Sections we concentrate on our \emph{Baseline} models of the BH-BH and NS-NS merger populations, as these reflect the motivation to adopt models that represent a broad consensus view, and moreover in Section~\ref{sec:pred:gw} we establish that departures from these models has only a small effect on the predicted rate of lensed detections.
+In Sections~\ref{sec:pred:gw}~\&~\ref{sec:observing} we concentrate on our \emph{Baseline} models of the BH-BH and NS-NS merger populations, as these represent a broad consensus view of the compact object populations.
+Importantly, in Section~\ref{sec:pred:gw} we establish that departures from our \emph{Baseline} models have only a small effect on the predicted rate of lensed detections.
 The \emph{Baseline} models and indeed all other models are specified in Table~\ref{tab:pops}.
 In brief the \emph{Baseline} ties redshift evolution to the evolution of the cosmic star formation rate density, and adopts a BH mass function that spans $5<m<50\,\rm M_\odot$ with a power law slope of $-3.3$, and a flat NS mass function that spans $1<m<2.5\,\rm M_\odot$.
 We also make several simplifying assumptions that are consistent with our aim to make broad analytic predictions of the lensed population, that are consistent with the data, and that impact our predictions at the level of a factor of $\simeq2$.
 The most important of these is that we assume equal mass mergers.